SecureSECO/searchSECO-crawler/README.md

 ## Usage

-The Spider primarily serves as a submodule within the Miner.
-For detailed instructions on integrating and utilizing the Spider in your system, please refer to the [SearchSECO Miner documentation](https://github.com/SecureSECODAO/searchSECO-miner).
+The Crawler primarily serves as a submodule within the Miner.
+For detailed instructions on integrating and utilizing the Crawler in your system, please refer to the [SearchSECO Miner documentation](https://github.com/SecureSECODAO/searchSECO-miner).

 ## License